-Sound + Vision is a column that combines film reviews with playlists inspired by the subject films themselves.
+Sound + Vision is a column that pairs film reviews with playlists inspired by the films reviewed.
 On this occasion, Xandega Tahajuansya discusses Black Girl, one of the debut films made by black directors that aim to signify the struggles of dark skinned people around the world.

 La noire de… (English title: Black Girl)